From a Jack to a King: Other versions

 Bill Anderson covered the song on his 1963 album Still, released by Decca Records.

 Elvis Presley recorded it in 1969 and the song was included on this Back in Memphis album released in 1970.
 Jerry Lee Lewis also released a version of the song.
 Mud recorded the song in 1982.

 South African singer Ray Dylan covered the song on his album Goeie Ou Country - Op Aanvraag.

-Oesch's die Dritten recorded it for their Unser Regenbogen CD, released March 16, 2012.
-Sung by Melanie Oesch, it was the Swiss family band's first recording of a song in English.

-Dutch country singer Ben Steneker released his single of "From a Jack to a King" in 1963.
+The song features in E1 S3 of the historical drama television series The Crown.